Repurposed TV Cabinet Gets A New Life.

 Our cabinet had slides built into the side for the doors to recess back inside the cabinet while watching TV.
 Those worked perfectly as brackets for adding two shelves.

-We were fortunate because the cabinet has built-in drawers and shelving at the bottom.
+Fortunately, the cabinet has built-in drawers and shelving at the bottom.
 However, additional shelving may be needed at the bottom of some cabinets.

 How To Add Shelving To A TV Cabinet